Resisting Large Data Variations via Introspective Transformation Network: Method

+\textbf{Generating pseudo-negative samples} \ ITN generates pseudo-negative samples to further enrich the coverage of unseen variations.
+We follow the same generation procedure as WINN.
+Starting from randomly initialized pseudo-negative samples, the update formula is

-where $\eta \sim N(0, 1)$ is the random Gaussian noise and $\lambda$ is the step size that is annealed in the sampling process.
-In practice, we update from the samples generated from previous iterations to reduce time and memory complexity.
-An update threshold $T_u$ is introduced to guarantee that the generated negative images are above certain criteria, which ensures the quality of negative samples.
-We modify the update threshold $T_u$ proposed in \cite{WINN} and keep track of the $f_t(x; \theta_t)$ in every iteration.
-In particular, we build a set $D$ by recording $\mathbb{E} [f_t(x; \theta_t)]$, where $x \in S^{+}$ in every iteration.
+where $x_{n}$ is the pseudo-negative samples at $n$-th iteration, $\lambda_g$ is the step size, and $\eta \sim N(0, \lambda_g)$ is the random Gaussian noise.
+An update threshold $T_u$ is introduced to guarantee that the generated pseudo-negative samples are above certain criteria, which prevents bad samples from degrading the classifier performance.
+We modify the update threshold $T_u$ proposed in~\cite{WINN} and keep track of the $f_{\phi_t}(x)$ in every iteration.
+In particular, we build a set $D$ by recording $\mathbb{E} [f_{\phi_t}(x)]$, where $x \in S^{+}$ in every iteration.
 We form a normal distribution $ \mathcal{N}(a, b)$, where $a$ and $b$ represents mean and standard deviation computed from set $D$.
 The stop threshold is set to be a random number sampled from this normal distribution.
-The reason for this threshold is to make sure the generated negative images are close to the majority of transformed positive images in the feature space.
+The intuition behind this threshold is to make sure the generated negative images are close to the majority of transformed positive images in the feature space.